Ex-NFL Player Kellen Winslow II Pleads Not Guilty To Kidnapping, Raping Elderly Women

 - Burglary with the Intent to Commit a Sex Offense: Winslow allegedly broke into the mobile homes of a 71-year-old woman on June 1, and an 86-year-old woman on June 7.

 When he was arrested on June 7 for suspicion of felony burglary, he was able to post $50,000 bail and walk free.
-However, on Thursday, June 14, he was arrested again — this time for all of the already-mentioned charges.
+However, on Thursday, June 14, he was arrested again — this time for the previously-mentioned charges.

 Winslow spent 10 seasons with the NFL, playing with the Cleveland Browns, Tampa Bay Buccaneers, Seattle Seahawks, New England Patriots, and New York Jets from 2004-2013.
 During his rookie season with the Browns, he broke his right leg and then sustained a serious right knee injury that offseason after getting into a motorcycle accident.
-While a Jet in 2013, he was suspended for violating the league’s performance-enhancing drug policy.
+While a member of the Jets in 2013, he was suspended for violating the league’s performance-enhancing drug policy.

-The son of San Diego Chargers Hall of Fame tight end Kellen Winslow Sr., he has been married to Janelle Winslow for 12 years.
+The son of San Diego Chargers Hall of Fame tight end Kellen Winslow, he has been married to Janelle Winslow for 12 years.
 The couple has two children, 7-year-old son Jalen, and 4-year-old daughter Juliana.

 Winslow’s father was in the courtroom supporting his son.
 After the hearing, he and his son’s wife issued a joint statement.

-“On behalf of our son and my husband, we want to reiterate our love, support, and affection for him during this difficult process,” they said, according to the Union-Tribune.“We will always be there for him, and we know the true facts will come out.”
+“On behalf of our son and my husband, we want to reiterate our love, support, and affection for him during this difficult process,” they said, according to the Union-Tribune.
+“We will always be there for him, and we know the true facts will come out.”